FunC cookbook

 }

-Determine if cells are equal
+Determine if the cells are equal

 int are_cells_equal? (cell a, cell b) {